 Do not hesitate to contact Fritt Ord if you have any questions about the nomination process.

 The Free Media Awards prize amount per recipient is EUR 15 000.
 The Fritt Ord Foundation and the ZEIT Foundation will be awarding 3 to 5 press prizes in 2020.
 The prize laureates are chosen on the basis of nominations, which are then reviewed by an independent jury.
 The jury for the Free Media Awards consists of Alice Bota

 , Moscow correspondent for the weekly newspaper DIE ZEIT, Ane Tusvik Bonde

-, Berlin correspondent for the Norwegian National Broadcasting Corporation (NRK), Oslo, Martin Paulsen
+, foreign correspondent for the Norwegian National Broadcasting Corporation (NRK), Oslo, Martin Paulsen

 , Eastern Europe expert with a PhD in Russian language from the University of Bergen, and Silvia Stöber